pypeit/PypeIt/doc/pypeit_par.rst

 ===================  ==========  =======  =======  ===================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
 ``bspline_spacing``  int, float  ..
 0.6      Break-point spacing for the bspline sky subtraction fits.
 ``global_sky_std``   bool        ..
 True     Global sky subtraction will be performed on standard stars.
 This should be turned off for example for near-IR reductions with narrow slits, since bright standards can fill the slit causing global sky-subtraction to fail.
 In these situations we go straight to local sky-subtraction since it is designed to deal with such situations
 ``joint_fit``        bool        ..
 False    Perform a simultaneous joint fit to sky regions using all available slits.
 Currently, this parameter is only used for IFU data reduction.
+Note that the current implementation does not account for variations in the instrument FWHM in different slits.
+This will be addressed by Issue #1660.
 ``local_maskwidth``  float       ..
 4.0      Initial width of the region in units of FWHM that will be used for local sky subtraction
 ``mask_by_boxcar``   bool        ..
 False    In global sky evaluation, mask the sky region around the object by the boxcar radius (set in ExtractionPar).
 ``max_mask_frac``    float       ..
 0.8      Maximum fraction of total pixels on a slit that can be masked by the input masks.
 If more than this threshold is masked the code will return zeros and throw a warning.